senescence.info logo

 Should We Cure Aging?

 Aging fosters sickness and disability, increases human suffering, and makes us more likely to die.
-Yet there are a number of possible objections to the endeavor of curing aging.
-Most of these are unfounded myths and hence easy to disprove.
-This essay draws on my own lectures on the subject and attempts to answer the most commonly raised questions and concerns about a possible cure for aging and the work of gerontologists.
+Previously, I argued that curing aging must be a top priority for society, yet there are also a number of possible objections to this endeavor.
+Most of these are unfounded myths that can be disproved while others raise relevant social, philosophical and ethical issues.
+This essay draws on my own lectures, and publications (Sethe and de Magalhaes, 2013), on this subject and attempts to answer the most commonly raised questions and concerns about the work of gerontologists and a possible cure for aging.

-Myth #1: Aging is natural and so we shouldn't fight it
+Myth #1: Aging is natural and so we should not fight it

-Myth #2: What's the point of extending life if we are old?
+Myth #2: What is the point of extending life if we are old?

 Myth #3: A finite lifespan is best enjoyed

-Myth #4: Why should death be better than life?
+Myth #4: Why should death be worse than life?

 Myth #5: Not everyone would benefit from a cure for aging